-However, these female leadership benefits will remain largely unrealized all the while the world tolerates such low levels of female leadership in national and international institutions.
+However, these female leadership benefits will remain largely unrealized all the while the world tolerates such low levels of female leadership in national, regional and international institutions.
 In fact, there is a crisis of women’s leadership in the world – a Female Leadership Deficit – that could be costing hundreds of billions of dollars in foregone development gains every year.
-Currently, just 13% of governments, 4% of major corporations, 14% of leading universities, and 2% of the world’s religions are led by women.
-To put this in perspective, just 25 of 193 government leaders are currently female (14 are Head of Government and 11 Head of State), 7 of the top 200 global companies are run by women, 28 of the world’s top 200 universities are run by women, and just four of 167 religious leaders are women.
+Currently, just 11% of governments, 4% of major corporations, 14% of leading universities, and 2% of the world’s religions are led by women.
+To put this in perspective, just 21 of 193 government leaders are currently female (11 are Head of Government and 10 Head of State), 7 of the top 200 global companies are run by women, 28 of the world’s top 200 universities are run by women, and just four out of 167 religious leaders are women.

-The 25 governments with either female heads of government or state include mostly high income countries (Germany, Switzerland, Lithuania, Norway, Malta, Croatia, UK, Estonia, New Zealand, Iceland, Singapore, Serbia, Taiwan, Aruba, Sint Maarten, and Trinidad & Tobago, and Barbados), although low and middle-income Bangladesh, Ethiopia, Myanmar, Nepal, Namibia, Marshall Islands, Serbia, and Romania also have female heads of government or state, according to the Women’s Power Index.
+14 of the 21 governments with either female heads of government or state include are high income countries (Barbados, Belgium, Denmark, Estonia, Finland, Germany, Greece, Iceland, New Zealand, Norway, Singapore, Slovakia, Switzerland and Trinidad and Tobago), although low and middle-income Bolivia, Bangladesh, Ethiopia, Gabon, Georgia, Nepal and Serbia also have female heads of government or state, according to the Women’s Power Index.

 The lack of women among the world’s most powerful leaders is reflected in the very low scores for political empowerment in the Global Gender Gap Index.
-In 2017, the Index reported that the gaps between women and men on economic participation and political empowerment remain wide.
-Only 58% of the economic participation gap has been closed and about 23% of the political gap, in contrast to 96% of the gap in health outcomes between women and men and more than 95% of the gap in educational attainment, among the 144 countries covered.
+In 2020, the Index reported that the gaps between women and men on economic participation and political empowerment remain wide.
+Only 58% of the economic participation gap has been closed and about 24% of the political gap, in contrast to 96% of the gender gaps in health outcomes and educational attainment, among the 153 countries covered.